-- 1. Park the mower on a level surface with the engine stopped.
-The engine oil should be warm before draining.
-If not warm from operation, start the engine and run a few minutes to warm the oil. - 2.
-Before removing the dipstick, clean the area around the dipstick to keep any dirt or debris out of the engine. - 3.
-Remove the dipstick and the oil drain plug and drain the oil into a suitable container.
+- 2. Before removing the dipstick, clean the area around the dipstick to keep any dirt or debris out of the engine. - 3.
+Remove the dipstick and oil drain plug and drain the oil into a suitable container.
 Be sure to allow ample time for complete drainage.